sg-smkt/Spider/README.md

 Steps:
 1. Download Core NLP 4.2.0 (About 500MB)
 2. Download the english model jar (About 600MB)
-3. Move english model jar into Core NLP 4.2.0 foler in Step 1
+3. Move english model jar into Core NLP 4.2.0 folder in Step 1
 4. Configure CLASSPATH using the command in the visual picture above.
   Change "/path/to/" to where the downloaded CoreNLP folder is at
 5. Create an "input.txt" file with sample text and test using the command above